juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

-# -SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem

-another of those super complex problems, that has a very simple sollution... makes you wonder: ¿how could i Not see that coming?
+another of those super complex problems, that has a very simple solution... makes you wonder: ¿how could i Not see that?

 Problem:
 when you use / plug a very large HDD to USB3.0 on Linux.